Recommendations

 3 months to 11 years (up to 50 kg), 50 to 80 mg/kg once a day (maximum 4 g per day)

-Initially 7 mg/kg once a day, subsequent doses adjusted according to serum gentamicin concentration7
+Initially, 7 mg/kg once a day, subsequent doses if needed adjusted according to serum gentamicin concentration (see the BNF for children for information on monitoring serum gentamicin concentration)

-Initially 15 mg/kg once a day, subsequent doses adjusted according to serum amikacin concentration7
+Initially, 15 mg/kg once a day, subsequent doses adjusted according to serum amikacin concentration (see the BNF for children for information on monitoring serum amikacin concentration)

 Second-choice intravenous antibiotic